Lummetry/core/README.md

 # Naeural Edge Protocol Core Modules

 Welcome to the Naeural Edge Protocol Core Modules repository.
-These modules form the backbone of the Naeural Edge Protocol framework a decentralized job execution meta os researched under two public financing grants, framework enabling the creation of end-to-end AI pipelines for edge computing.
+These modules form the backbone of the Naeural Edge Protocol framework, a decentralized job execution meta-OS researched under two public financing grants, enabling the creation of end-to-end AI pipelines for edge computing.
 This README provides an overview of the core functionality, components, and how to get started with the Naeural Edge Protocol.

 ---